Published on April 15, 2020 (over 4 years ago)

 Bonnie Pecevich

-This post is for those new to live streaming and just starting your research.
-We hope to answer some initial questions you may have and highlight key differences between some of the most well-known live streaming platforms.
+The live streaming landscape is complicated, from the technology itself to the range of vendor options.
+If you’re new to live streaming and just starting your research, we’ll try to answer some initial questions you may have and highlight key differences between some of the most well-known live streaming platforms.

 Then, when you’re ready, go through the decision tree at the end of the post to narrow down your options for what best suits your needs.